dataclay/cli-tools/README.md

 	templater-options.json
   	templater.ps1
 ```
-On OSX, the same weather forecast project directory listing should include the following:
+On macOS, the same weather forecast project directory listing should include the following:

 ```
 ~/Templates/WeatherForecast